hyh19/getx/cursor-rules/getx.md

 **Reference:** Use this rule when you need validation, responsive design helpers, or utility functions.

+### 7. Responsive Layout

+**File:** `getx-responsive-layout-rules.mdc`

+**When to Use:** Working with GetX responsive layouts, `GetResponsiveView`, `GetResponsiveWidget`, `ResponsiveScreen`, screen breakpoints, or adaptive UI design.

+**Key Topics:**

+- `GetResponsiveView` and `GetResponsiveWidget` for adaptive layouts
+- Building patterns (builder method vs specific methods)
+- `ResponsiveScreen` for screen information and utilities
+- `ResponsiveScreenSettings` for custom breakpoints
+- Screen type detection (desktop, tablet, phone, watch)
+- Fallback behavior and responsive value selection

+**Reference:** Use this rule when building responsive layouts that adapt to different screen sizes (desktop, tablet, phone, watch).

 ## Quick Decision Guide

 ### What are you trying to do?